raquelaq/MatrixMultiplication/README.md

 - [Java Matrix Multiplication Repository](https://github.com/raquelaq/JavaMatrixMultiplication.git)
 - [Python Matrix Multiplication Repository](https://github.com/raquelaq/PythonMatrixMultiplication.git)

 Additionally, there is a scientific paper detailing the methodology and experiments conducted throughout this study, providing further insight into the procedures and results obtained.
+You can find it [here](Benchmarking_paper.pdf).